KavachOS is open source. Cloud launching soon.

 What's included

-kavachOS supports 12 auth methods out of the box: email/password, magic links, TOTP, passkeys, GitHub, Google, and more.
-Every project gets a tenant-isolated database, so your users' data never shares a table with another customer's.
+kavachOS ships 12 human auth methods out of the box: email and password, magic links, TOTP, passkeys, GitHub, Google, and others.
+Every project gets a tenant-isolated database.
+Your users' data never shares a table with another customer's.

 For AI agents specifically, you get:

-• Agent identities with scoped permissions and delegation chains.
-An agent can act on behalf of a user without having that user's full access.
+• Agent identity with scoped permissions and delegation chains.
+An agent can act for a user without inheriting the user's full access.

 • Audit trail on every agent action.
 You can reconstruct exactly what happened, in what order, and which agent was responsible.

-The dashboard handles user management: search, ban, delete, view sessions and audit trail per user.
-API key management with scope controls.
-Usage metrics broken down by auth method.
+The dashboard handles user management (search, ban, delete, view sessions and audit trail per user), API key management with scope controls, and usage metrics by auth method.
+Full reference lives under the quickstart guide.

 The agent problem in practice

 Say you're building a coding assistant.
 Users authorize it to access their GitHub.
 The assistant spins up sub-agents: one searches code, one opens pull requests, one writes comments.
-Each of those should have scoped permissions tied back to the original user's authorization — not to a single API key that gives everything access to everything.
+Each of those needs scoped permission that traces back to the original user's authorization.
+Not one API key that can touch everything.

 With kavachOS, you model this as a delegation chain.
 The user authorizes the parent agent.
-The parent agent creates child agents with narrower scopes via kavachos.agents.delegate().
-Every action by every agent logs to the audit trail with the full chain visible.
-If something goes wrong, you know which agent did it and what it was allowed to do.
+The parent creates children with narrower scopes via kavachos.agents.delegate().
+Every call every agent makes logs to the audit trail with the full chain visible.
+See delegation chains for the wire format and depth limits.

 Getting started